freundTech/htmlDE/README.md

 #htmlDE

-This project is work in progress.
+This project is work in progress, but slowly getting to a usable state.

 htmlDE is a program that allows you to easily create custom desktop environments in html, CSS and javascript.